-4.6.3 Direct Deposit.
+4.6.2 Direct Deposit.

-An employee may elect to have paychecks electronically deposited into a checking or savings account.
-An employee electing direct deposit must complete an Election Form listing up to two accounts for deposit.
+Employees will have paychecks electronically deposited into a checking and/or savings account.
 The employee will receive a pay stub in lieu of a paycheck on payday detailing the direct deposit.
+The pay stub can be obtained by signing into the electronic payroll system.

-4.6.4 Payroll Deductions.
+4.6.3 Payroll Deductions.